Torsion-Driven Nonlinearity in Spinless Quantum Mechanics: GENERALIZED QUANTUM DYNAMICS WITH TORSION

-Our result provides a constraint on the magnitude of torsion.
-In a flat space, torsion could lead to small shifts in the hydrogen atom's energy levels, although these shifts are likely negligible compared to the Coulomb potential.
+For instance, in a flat space, torsion could lead to small shifts in the hydrogen atom's energy levels, although these shifts are likely negligible compared to the Coulomb potential.
 By evaluating potential energies at the Bohr radius $R_B$ with $\ln \left |\Psi (R_B) \right|^2 \sim 1$, we derive an upper bound for the torsion magnitude:

 where $\alpha$ is the fine-structure constant and $m_e$ is the electron mass.
 Our derived bound is not in contradiction with the much more stringent experimental constraints from Ref.\ \cite{PhysRevLett.100.111102}, which suggest $s \leq 10^{-31}~\text{GeV}$ under the assumption of Lorentz symmetry violation.